Partition Tables

 tool automatically determines the address and size for this partition, so you can leave these fields blank or useN/A

 as a placeholder.
 The address must match an eFuse field, which is defined through a Kconfig option.
-If the normal bootloader loading path fails, the ROM bootloader will attempt to load the recovery partition at the address specified by the eFuse field.
+If the normal bootloader loading path fails, the first stage (ROM) bootloader will attempt to load the recovery partition at the address specified by the eFuse field.

 The size of the bootloader type is calculated by the